davidevdt/TimeSeriesUtils/README.md

 ## Contributing

-We welcome contributions to `TimeSeriesUtils`.
+We welcome contributions to `timeseriesutils`.
 Please follow these steps to contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).